-She lives in South West London, has read as a guest poet at many poetry venues and festivals in England and Wales, and particularly enjoys reading with Dodo Modern Poets.
+Frances read as a guest poet at many poetry venues and festivals in England and Wales, and particularly enjoyed reading with Dodo Modern Poets.
+Sadly Frances dies of Motor Neurone Disease in 2018.
+Her husband, Steve, and Palewell Press published a second collection of her poems ‘Dandelion Child’ in October 2019.

 As we walk, my feet don’t touch the ground